WHAT’S IN THIS REVIEW?

 As always, I tested the speeds without connecting to the VPN first.
 Here’s what the baseline numbers looked like:

 Nothing was out of the ordinary compared to speeds I’d typically expect.
-(Although they are roughly half of what was advertised, that’s another story!)

 Next, I connected to NordVPN’s UK servers, and was pleasantly surprised with the results: